plande/grand-scheme/README.md

 ```
 In this way, I find it easier to memoize the order (or role) of arguments
 to functions.
-- the code must not excede 80 columns

 The library is intended primarily for Guile Scheme, because this
 is the implementation that I've been using most often.
 For that